 Grzegorz Papaj, 1 July 2019

-Creating a good software requirements specification (SRS) significantly increases the chance that a result of the IT project will meet the needs of a client.
-However, many people find it quite difficult to create a specification which can be understandable and clear to the team of developers involved in the project.
-So how to write a good IT project specification?
+Creating a good software requirements specification (SRS) significantly increases the chances that the outcome of a project will meet the needs of the client.
+However, many people find it quite difficult to create a specification that is understandable and clear to the dev team.
+So, what is necessary to write a good IT project specification?

 IT project specification – what is it?

-Software requirements specification is a very important element of documentation of every project software related project.
-It describes the basic expectations, i.e. the objectives of the project and the features of the software which are going to be created.
+A software requirements specification is a key documentation element of every software-related project.
+It describes the basic expectations, i.e., the objectives of the project, and the features of the software which are going to be created.
 An SRS is a document through which the contractor gets to know the client’s expectations.
-The importance of the specification of requirements is increased by the fact that the customer usually expects that after analyzing it, the provider will present at least a rough estimate of the project.
-This is the beginning of a future product, which can be any application, system, website, etc. The specification should include the key assumptions of an IT project and should allow to create the expected solution.
-The document shouldn’t include gaps in the functional expectations, leaving as little space as possible for the interpretation of the analyst or programmer.
-It is worth to mention that, although specification resembles the official instruction created for the contractor, in the first place it shouldn't describe the future solution, but it should be focused on the needs of the clients and the goals of the system.
+It is especially important because the client usually expects that after analyzing it, the provider will present at least a rough estimate of the project.
+This is the beginning of the future product, which can be an application, a system, or a website.
+The specification should include the key assumptions of the project to create the expected solution.
+The document shouldn’t have gaps in the functional expectations and should leave as little space as possible for the interpretation of the analyst or developer.
+It is worth mentioning that although the specification resembles an official instruction created for the contractor, its main purpose is not to describe the future solution, but it should be focused on the needs of the client and the goals of the system.
+A software requirements specification is a key documentation element of every software-related project.
+It describes the basic expectations, i.e., the objectives of the project, and the features of the software which are going to be created.
+An SRS is a document through which the contractor gets to know the client’s expectations.
+It is especially important because the client usually expects that after analyzing it, the provider will present at least a rough estimate of the project.
+This is the beginning of the future product, which can be an application, a system, or a website.
+The specification should include the key assumptions of the project to create the expected solution.
+The document shouldn’t have gaps in the functional expectations and should leave as little space as possible for the interpretation of the analyst or developer.
+It is worth mentioning that although the specification resembles an official instruction created for the contractor, its main purpose is not to describe the future solution, but it should be focused on the needs of the client and the goals of the system.

-How to create a good programming project specification?
+How to create a good software requirements specification?

-The IT project specification should include requirements which determinate the functionalities of the ordered product.
-It is worth remembering that as a client you can use nomenclature and professional terminology unintelligible for the contractor.
+An SRS should include a list of requirements that determine the functionalities of the product.
+It is worth remembering that the professional terminology you are using as a client may not be understood by the contractor.
 That’s why it is also important to clarify non-obvious and sometimes even misleading terms.

-At the same time, you have to remember that if you don’t have programming skills it is better not to try to use the technical language.
-The incomplete knowledge of the topic can lead to serious misunderstandings.
-It is the best to use the natural language, but you have to remember about getting rid of industry slang and explaining important concepts and jargon phrases.
-It is worth including a glossary of industry terms from client’s activity in the specification document.
-It will allow to avoid subsequent misunderstandings.
-The basic glossary of technical terms is a very useful thing for a reader, who can easier understand the domain related terms.
-It is also quite common that a need of creation of some new terms appears.
-Usually it relates to some processes or activities which are regularly conducted but have never been named, but whose naming is useful or even necessary in the process of designing of the system.
-In such case, it is the best for both sides to discuss the nomenclature.
-From our experience such terms very quickly move to the everyday language in the company, so it’s good to spend a little time for finding good ones.
+If you don’t have programming skills, it is better not to try to use technical language.
+Incomplete knowledge of a topic can lead to serious misunderstandings.
+It is best to use natural language, but you have to remember about getting rid of industry slang and explaining important concepts and jargon phrases.
+Also, it is worth including a glossary.
+As a result, you will avoid confusion.
+A glossary of technical terms is useful for the reader.
+Often, there is also a need to create some terms for the system that have not yet been named in the customer's business, but whose naming is necessary for the design of the application.
+In this case, it is best for both parties to discuss this matter.
+From our experience, we know that such terms quickly permeate the everyday language in the company, so it’s good to take a moment for their proper selection and unambiguity.
 And here comes another risk.
-You often have to change the current nomenclature used in your company when a system is deployed.
-It may be that way, for example when two departments in the company use the same term for describing entirely different things.
-Then it’s the best to separate these terms and replace them with appropriate synonyms.
-Let’s look at example.
-The analysis department can use a term “report” for describing a report for the management board, e.g. charts, quarterly comparative report etc. Therefore the report module is placed in the system.
-The facility department also talks about reports all the time, but they have something else in mind.
-For them reports are surveys carried out daily by employees.
-The facility department also wants to have its own module of reports.
-It is the best to talk to representatives of both departments and make them to change the nomenclature – in one system there will not be place for this kind of ambiguity.
-The analysis department can use a module of reports, and for the operational department it is the best to create a module of surveys and use in the system term survey, rather than the report for the work done by the operational department.
-It’s just a simple example – the nomenclature problems can be much more serious in the real live companies, especially the big ones.
+When developing systems, it is often necessary to change the current terminology used in the client’s company.
+Two departments in a company may use the same name for completely different things.
+Then it is best to separate these names and replace them with appropriate synonyms.
+For example, the analysis department may use the term "report" to describe a report for the management board, e.g. charts, quarterly profit report, etc. Therefore, we put a reports module in the system.
+The operations department also talks about reports all the time, but here this term means something a little different.
+For them, reports are surveys done daily by employees on the status of the number of people and available equipment in the city.
+The operations department wants their report modules, too.
+It's best to talk to representatives from both departments and get them to change the naming – there won't be room for that level of ambiguity in one system.
+The analysis department can use the report module, and it is best to create a survey module for the operations department and use the term ‘survey’ in the system rather than ‘report’ for the work done by the operations department.

-Sometimes the specification of the system is co-created by many people, not uncommonly with different expectations.
-It often happens that the specifications implemented by multi-person teams are a mere cluster of “wish lists” of different people.
-Because of that some requirements can duplicate or, what is much worse, contradict each other.
-That’s why it is important for the final version of document to be approved and edited by single person who is responsible for defining the one coherent version of the goals that the system has to achieve.
-Here the work of an analyst can be valuable.
-The analyst has to collect all the requirements and compile them.
-It is not enough to write down needs from everyone.
-Analyst has to propose a solution which will meet the requirements of all (or almost all) parties.
-Sometimes his/her role is also to explain to interested people that not all requirements should be accomplished by means of the system.
-The attempt to place a sophisticated validation into the system is a classic example.
-The big advantage of a computer application over paper or Excel solutions is that you can prohibit users from entering incorrect data.
-Some data like dates, numbers, etc. can be easily validated.
-That’s are the basic requirements which can be easily implemented in the system.
-But the business requirements such as: maximum number of products in a package or minimal time of delivery should be approached with caution.
-Especially if they didn’t function in the company before the system.
-It can happen that for some recipients the company may agree to extend the maximal number of products.
-And for those who reside in the same city the delivery can be much below the official minimum delivery time.
-The system should not limit the business decisions.
+Sometimes a system specification is co-developed by many people, often with different expectations.
+It often happens that specifications prepared by numerous teams are just a cluster of "wish lists" of different people, which may lead to the duplication of some requirements or, what is worse, to contradictory requirements.
+Therefore, it is extremely important for the final form of the document to be evaluated and edited by one person whose task is to define one coherent vision of the goal which is to be achieved by the system.
+This is the role of the analyst, who must gather all the requirements and edit them.
+It is not enough just to write down the needs of all the parties.
+The analyst must propose a solution that will meet the requirements of all or almost all the parties.
+Sometimes analysts must explain that not all the requirements are worth implementing.
+A classic example here is trying to put sophisticated validation into the system.
+The big advantage of applications over "paper" and Excel is that we can prohibit users from entering incorrect data.
+Features like validating dates and numbers are the basic requirements that can easily be implemented in the system.
+But business requirements such as a maximum number of products in a package or the minimal time of delivery should be considered with caution.
+Sometimes some customers require more products than the company limits allow, and others may live nearby warehouses so the delivery time is below minimal.

-One of the most common “sins” of the specification creators is to write a document of excessive length.
-The understandable SRS should be short and focused on the main problems/processes.
-Of course, it should still cover the entire functional requirements, but it is the best not to go into too many details.
-The popular approach is for example describing requirements as use cases, i.e. specific scenarios of interaction between user and the system, which quite often multiply by may times some basic information.
-Be sure that every analyst prefer to ask about missing details than to read through dozens or hundreds of pages of irrelevant details descriptions.
+One of the most common "sins" of clients is a specification that is too long.
+To be understandable, it should be short and focus on the main problems and processes.
+Of course, it should still cover all the functional requirements, but it is better if it does not go into too much detail.
+A popular approach is, for example, to describe requirements as use cases, i.e. specific scenarios of interaction between the user and the system.
+We guarantee that every analyst prefers to ask about missing details than to wade through dozens or hundreds of pages of descriptions of irrelevant details.

-Besides certain specific cases, the specification of needs shouldn’t impose specific solution technologies.
-Despite the fact that it is specifying a solution not describing a problem (what was mentioned above), the unnecessary restrictions can also quite often be excessive for the client.
-If nothing determines the choice of a particular technology, it is better to leave this decision to an experienced provider who will take into account not only the specification of the system but also current trends in the IT market which can affect e.g. the possibility of software development in a few years.
-On the other hand, if technological limitations are well justified, they must be presented without not ignoring the reasons of their occurrence.
-For example a good reasons for limiting to a particular technology is having other systems written in it.
+Except for some cases, the specification should not impose certain solution technologies.
+Sticking to a given solution instead of putting needs first creates unnecessary limitations, often unfavorable for the customer.
+If nothing determines the choice of a particular technology, it is better to leave this decision to an experienced provider who will take into account not only the specification but also current trends in the IT market which can affect the possibility of software development in a few years.
+On the other hand, if technological limitations are justified, it is wise to explain them.
+For example, a good reason for limiting to a particular technology is having other systems written in it.

 The purpose and business context of the project

-Besides determining the problem which has to be solved by the system, it is worth including the business aspect in the specification.
-Many clients forget about the importance of the broadly defined context: who will use the system, under what circumstances, what benefits the system is supposed to provide, etc. Often the question about the context is the first that we ask our clients.
-The answer usually explains most of the uncertainty in the specification.
+Apart from defining the problem to solve, it is worth including the business aspect in the specification.
+Many customers forget how important the broad context is.
+Who will use the system, in what circumstances, and what benefits is the system to bring?
+Often these questions about the context are the first ones we ask our customers.
+The answer usually clarifies any ambiguities in the specification.

-When a SRS is created, it is common to discuss a lot of features and functions that will not be implemented in the app.
-Various ideas are considered at analytical meetings, and some of them turn out impossible to implement, redundant or inconsistent with the final design or simply too expensive.
-It is natural not to pay too much attention to the rejected features when an analytical document is created.
-It’s lifetime is from several months to several years.
-Overtime the memory of what was rejected (and why) dissolves.
-Some of those ideas come back after some time and it is often difficult to read from the specification whether the lack of them was an intention of a creator or just a result of a negligence.
+When creating an application specification, it is common to discuss a lot of features and functions that will not be implemented in the app.
+Various ideas are considered at analytical meetings and some of them turn out impossible to implement, redundant, inconsistent with the final design, or simply too expensive.
+It is natural not to pay too much attention to the rejected features when an analysis is created.
+Over time people forget what was rejected and why.
+But ideas come back after some time and it is often difficult to read from the specification whether they were left out intentionally or just as a result of negligence.
 That’s why it is worth writing down such arrangements.
-The specification, when describing specific missing functionalities, may contains information about the possible solutions outside the system.
-Fort example it may specify that the interface will not have a “Print” button, and the user can print the page through the browser’s print function.
+The specification, when describing specific missing functionalities, should contain information about the possible solutions outside the system.
+For example, it may specify that the interface will not have a “Print” button, and the user can print the page through the browser’s print function.

 Completeness of requirements

-At analyst’s work, one of the most important thing is to gather all the aspects of customer requirements.
-This requires cooperation between both parties: client and provider.
-To create complete specification of requirements is a serious challenge.
-“Complete” means here that the finished system will the client to transfer the full range of the designed process to the system.
-It may be a problem if some of the operation, employees, cases, products, variations, etc. are omitted.
-Let’s use an example again.
-The company is placed in one location and employs office workers only.
-The first response for analyst question “does employees work in shifts in company?” is “No, our employees are supposed to be in the office from Monday to Friday, 9 to 5”.
-After that, it turns out that the employees of security work on shifts.
+In an analyst's job, one of the most important things is to gather all the aspects of customer requirements.
+This requires close cooperation between the parties.
+Preparing a complete specification is a serious challenge.
+“Complete” means that the finished system will have all the features needed to work efficiently in the system.
+It may be a problem if some of the operations, employees, cases, products, or variations are omitted.
+Let’s look at another example.
+The company has one office and employs office workers only.
+The first response to the analyst’s question “do employees work in shifts in the company?” is “No, our employees are supposed to be in the office from Monday to Friday, 9 to 5”.
+However, it turns out that the employees of security teamwork on shifts.
 An experienced analyst will ask more domain-related questions and go deeper into the specifics of the client’s work.
-That will help to identify most of the edge cases, but the cooperation from both sides is needed.
+That will help to identify most of the edge cases, but cooperation from both sides is needed.
 Good modeling of all of the company’s activities and processes which will be transferred to the system can be a long and complex process.

-The whole of the above elaboration could be summarized in a few words: specifications should be written substantive, taking all important information into account and not to long.
-However, we realize that is not an easy task.
-Therefore, if there is a need, we can perform an analysis ourselves and prepare specification for our you.
-Other mistakes you can avoid are described in the article: Where do delays in IT projects come from?
+This article can be summarized in a few words: specifications should include all important information.
+However, this is not an easy task.
+Therefore, if there is a need, we can perform an analysis ourselves and prepare a specification for you.
+You can avoid others’ mistakes by reading about why IT projects are delayed.